-KB: The GetSmarter platform offers an interactive, high-touch learning experience where students are able to communicate with not only their head tutor, but also a dedicated success manager who ensures students reach their academic goals.
+KB: The GetSmarter platform offers an interactive, people mediated learning experience where students are able to communicate with not only their head tutor, but also a dedicated success manager who ensures students reach their academic goals.
 The interior design course also includes a variety of creative material as a source of inspiration for their design work.

 ED: How do you translate the practical aspect of interior design through an online medium?

 KB: The course makes use of an industry-standard 3-D modelling software called SketchUp.
 Students are given a floor plan and are introduced to an imaginary client who explains their lifestyle and the vision they have for their space.
 Week by week, the students are taken through various aspects of interior design and implement these into the 3-D model of the client’s space that they’ve built themselves.